Chenennis/FOgym/README.md

 ## System Overview

-This system (RLTRADE) is a complete platform for FlexOffer (flexibility offer) generation, aggregation, trading, and scheduling based on multi-agent deep reinforcement learning.
+This system (FOgym) is a complete platform for FlexOffer (flexibility offer) generation, aggregation, trading, and scheduling based on multi-agent deep reinforcement learning.
 The system integrates **five advanced multi-agent RL algorithms** and adopts a Manager-level collaborative architecture to implement an end-to-end energy management solution from device control to market trading.

 ## ✨ Core Features